-The top British orienteering athletes have a lot to contribute to the sport.
-They are a wonderful asset in the way they excel at the challenges offered in different terrains and disciplines and exemplify the main qualities demanded in orienteering:
+On The Red Line is an independent site that aims to help top British orienteering athletes get more of the attention and support that we feel they should have.
+You do not get good at orienteering without a lot of hard smart work.
+We think the athletes are wonderful in the way they work at and excel at the challenges offered in different terrains and disciplines, showing their skill and fitness, and exemplify the main qualities demanded in orienteering:

-Orienteering's National Governing Body is the British Orienteering Federation.
+For the UK, Orienteering's National Governing Body is the British Orienteering Federation.

 For Scotland, please see Scottish Orienteering.